 Coworker — AI operates autonomously within defined boundaries.
 Most organizations aren’t ready for this — and that’s okay.

-The second pattern is that data readiness came up in almost every substantive conversation.
-Not “do we have data” — everyone has data — but “is our data in a state where AI can actually use it?”
-Clean, structured, accessible, consistently labeled data is the unglamorous precondition for everything else.
-Many organizations have years of transaction history, loyalty data, and operational data sitting in systems that don’t talk to each other, in formats that weren’t designed for machine learning.
-The AI strategy conversation is actually a data strategy conversation, and most companies need to hear that before they buy another platform.
+Data readiness surfaced in nearly every substantive conversation.
+Not “do we have data” — every organization has data — but “is our data in a state where AI can actually use it?”
+Years of operational records sitting in siloed systems, in formats that predate the APIs that would make them useful, governed by structures that weren’t designed with AI in mind — that’s the reality for most enterprises right now, regardless of industry.
+The AI strategy conversation is actually a data recovery conversation.
+Most organizations need to hear that before they sign another contract.

 Our takeaways from MURTEC 2026